 As hearing loss can be gradual, many people delay necessary testing.
 But timely evaluation is what keeps you or your loved ones informed about auditory issues, such as high-frequency loss, which can increase cognitive decline’s risk and rate.

 If you are due for a hearing evaluation, and/or want a consultation about the role your ears have to play in your aging plan, we can help.
-Since 1949, Hearing Unlimited, Inc. has specialized in addressing the numerous underappreciated issues associated with hearing loss.
-Contact us online or by phone today to schedule an appointment with us, and to begin caring for your hearing and your mind alike.
+Since 1949, Hearing Unlimited, Inc. has specialized in addressing the numerous underappreciated issues associated with hearing loss. or by phone today to schedule an appointment with us, and to begin caring for your hearing and your mind alike.